olesiaskh/Classification-email-type/README.md

 * __label__ (only in train data) - label of this email; eight classes are 'Updates', 'Personal', ‘Promotions’, 'Forums', 'Purchases', 'Travel', 'Spam', and ‘Social’ (class ids start from 0 to 7)

 ## What is included in the code?
 The code consists of two parts.
-The first one (Jupyter notebook) is exploratory and aims to describe the data used (including data quality, attributes types and values).
-The second (python files) includes the model and additional data manipulation functions in separate files (cleaning, feature engineering, encoding, etc.).
+1. __Jupyter notebook__ - data exploratorion, aims to describe the data used (including data quality, attributes types and values).
+2.__Python files__ - the model and support functions in separate files.
 The code is designed to be flexible - steps can be included or omitted as needed in the master code.